Admins

 • Profile: Control what users can do in your Salesforce org.
 This can be referred to as CRED (Create, Read, Edit, Delete).
 For example, you may want some users in your org to read and edit Leads, but not delete them.
 CRED enables you to mix and match what a specific user can do with each object.

-READ MORE: Learn Salesforce Roles and Profiles in 5 Minutes (Ft.
-Permission Sets)
+READ MORE: Salesforce Roles and Profiles in 5 Minutes

-• Org-wide default (OWD): The baseline visibility set for each object in your org.
-This determines the data visibility for Roles, opening up access to Salesforce records.
+• Org-Wide Defaults (OWD): The baseline visibility set for each object in your org.
+Within the Sharing Settings page in Setup, you can determine the data visibility for your users and decide if access through role hierarchy is enabled, opening up access to Salesforce records.

 READ MORE: The 6 Types of Relationships in Salesforce